-In the workplace, ENFJs have a tendency to take charge.
+In the workplace, ENFJs tend to take charge.
 They are not afraid to make changes if they believe it will net a positive result.
-ENFJs have a strong intuition and can use their uncanny second-nature to make quick and accurate reads about their environment.
+ENFJs have a strong intuition and can use their uncanny second nature to make quick and accurate reads about their environment.
 ENFJs encourage growth.
 The gift of the ENFJ is their Midas touch, or ability to improve everything they contribute to, especially through mentorship.
-The combination of intuition and the desire to lead allows ENFJs to utilize the talents around them, and use their vision to form unity amongst their team.
+The combination of intuition and the desire to lead allows ENFJs to utilize the talents around them and use their vision to form unity amongst their team.

-ENFJs make up an estimated 2-5% of the human population.
-As an ENFJ, you are in rare company, which means there are certain careers that will seem like they are specially made for you.
+ENFJs make up an estimated 2% to 5% of the human population.
+As an ENFJ, you are in a class with a select few, which means there are certain careers that will seem like they are specially made for you.

 For instance, ENFJs are:

-The ENFJ’s love of strategy and leadership, as well as their general passion, makes them a perfect fit for an advertising or promotions manager role.
-In this position, the ENFJ is expected to analyze industry trends to determine the best tactics for their organization to move forward with.
-Communication is vital, as advertising and promotions managers must be able to get the most of their team and convey a strong message to the public.
+The ENFJ’s love of strategy and leadership, and their general passion, makes them a perfect fit for an advertising or promotions manager role.
+In this position, the ENFJ will analyze industry trends to determine the best tactics for their organization to deploy.
+Communication is vital, as advertising and promotions managers must be able to get the most out of their team and convey a strong message to the public.
 An advertising manager plans and directs ad campaigns to generate interest or revenue for a company.
 They work with sales agents, art directors, and financial staff to help them execute these campaigns.

-Photography is a great profession for an ENFJ.
-The ENFJ’s desire to express and connect to the outside world is a necessary part of the photographer’s job.
+Photography is another great profession for an ENFJ.
+The ENFJ’s desire to express and connect to the outside world is integral to a photographer’s job.
 Communication and leadership are essential abilities as the photographer must be able to delegate tasks to assistants while also addressing client needs.

 Producers are typically expected to lead the production, oversee it through completion, and ensure the project meets its target financial goals.
-As an encourager of self-expression, the ENFJ could be the ultimate producer.
-Additionally, working with a crew requires tapping into another ENFJ-specific ability: finding solutions that benefit the whole.
+As someone who encourages self-expression, the ENFJ could be the ultimate producer.
+Additionally, working with a crew requires tapping into another ENFJ-specific ability—finding solutions that benefit the whole.

-This is possibly one of the more detail-oriented occupations that can work well for ENFJs.
-Executive assistants are expected to maintain documents and records, route mail and email, edit for grammar and spelling, answer phones, and generally assist executives with their organizational needs.
-The ENFJ’s desire to help improve the lives of others is well-suited for this occupation, given the fact that an executive assistant is an integral part of an organization.
+This occupation is one of the more detail-oriented ENFJ career matches.
+Executive assistants maintain documents and records, route mail and email, edit for grammar and spelling, answer phones, and generally assist executives with their organizational needs.
+The ENFJ’s desire to help improve the lives of others is well-suited for this occupation since an executive assistant is an integral part of an organization.

 The ENFJ’s knack for encouraging self-expression is ideally suited for this occupation.
-An editor’s purpose isn’t to overrule the voice of their writers, but rather, to help them hone it for the organization’s objectives.
-In this role, you will read content and correct for errors in punctuation, grammar, and spelling, edit and occasionally rewrite copy to make it accessible for a broader audience.
-You’ll also be expected to verify sources and facts, decide what content to publish, help writers succeed at developing stories for the target audience, and approve submissions by the staff.
+An editor’s purpose isn’t to overrule the voice of their writers but, rather, to help them hone it for the organization’s objectives.
+In this role, you will read content and correct for punctuation, grammar, and spelling errors, edit and occasionally rewrite copy to make it accessible to a broader audience.
+You’ll also have to verify sources and facts, decide what content to publish, help writers succeed at developing stories for the target audience, and approve submissions by the staff.

-An art director must possess all of the signature attributes of the ENFJ personality type—creativity, communication, leadership, encouragement, and strategy must be embodied by someone in this occupation.
+An art director must possess all of the signature attributes of the ENFJ personality type—creativity, communication, leadership, encouragement, and strategy are musts for someone in this occupation.
 As an art director, you’ll be expected to represent content and convey messages visually, determine what design elements to use, develop the look and branding of ad campaigns, publications, or sets, and coordinate tasks with other creatives in the organization.

-An athletic trainer job is great for ENFJs since it feeds their desire to help others.
-The results are tangible in most cases, too, so this is a rewarding occupation beyond money.
+An athletic trainer job is one of the better ENFJ career matches since it feeds their desire to help others.
+In most cases, the results are tangible, too, so this is a rewarding occupation beyond money.
 Athletic trainers evaluate injuries, provide emergency and first aid care, develop rehab programs for injured athletes, and keep records of injuries and treatments.